Where are Productivity Ratings Used?

-If an owner/admin/manager changes productivity ratings on the Productivity Ratings page, these changes will affect the past reports as well.
+If an owner/admin/manager changes productivity ratings on the Settings / Productivity Ratings page, the changes will be applied to the past data as well.

 Note: There might be a short delay before the ratings are applied to past work.
-The length of this delay will depend on how much past data needs to be changed.
+The length of this delay will depend on how much past data needs to be updated.

-For example, Instagram is unproductive by default, and you tracked 10 minutes on Instagram while you weren’t a member of any group.
-You then joined a group where Instagram is rated as productive.
-Those 10 minutes tracked before you joined the group will still count as unproductive, but any time tracked after joining the group will count as productive.
+For example, Instagram is unproductive by default and a user tracked 10 minutes on Instagram while they were not a member of any group.
+Then the user was added to a group where Instagram is rated as productive.
+Those 10 minutes tracked before becoming a member of the group will still count as unproductive but any time tracked after joining the group will count as productive.